There are thousands of islands around the world, and millions of people live on them. Do islands have much mention in Bible prophecy?

 Understand that the above has not happened yet.
 It is a prophecy.

 And it is a prophecy that essentially shows two events.
 The first that not everyone of the islands will be killed by the great earthquake and the roaring of the waves and the sea.
-And the second is that God does have a plan which will result in salvation being offered to those who dwell on islands, even if they have not been called in this age (more information can be found in the article Hope of Salvation: How the Continuing Church of God differs from most Protestants).
+And the second is that God does have a plan which will result in salvation being offered to those who dwell on islands, even if they have not been called in this age (more information can be found in the free online books:

 Some have wondered if people on islands who never even heard the name of Jesus Christ throughout history are eternally lost or if they will have an opportunity for salvation.
 The Bible teaches that ALL in this age or the 'age to come' will have a real opportunity for salvation.